 See my product recommendations under the recipe

-My fruit juicer is vintage and been in my family longer than I even know.
+My fruit juicer is a vintage glass one.
 It was my Mom’s and I love using it.
 Juicing lemons requires a little elbow grease but it isn’t hard to do.
 You squeeze the lemon while pressing down and watch the juice ooze out, seeds and all.

 When your juicer bowl is getting full, just pour the contents through the strainer which catches all of the pulp and seeds saving you the struggle of fishing out seeds.